peter-duongGHub/T2A2/README.md

 - **Required body/Header Data**: None
 - **ON SUCCESS**: Returns specific player object from the database to the view and provides a success code 200
 ![Player-Success](./docs/get_player_specific.PNG)
-- **ON FAILURE**: Returns Error dependent on user input, missing input or incorrect input format, in this example
+- **ON FAILURE**: Returns Error dependent on user input, missing input or incorrect input format, in this example specific player id doesnt exist so a 404 HTTP error is given
 ![Player-Fail](./docs/get_player_specific-fail.PNG)

 ### Event controller